 The coenzymatic form of thiamine is involved in two main types of metabolic reactions within the body that support carbohydrate and fat metabolism: decarboxylation and transketolation.
-(4) Thiamine also plays an important role in the production of red blood cells, which are used for ongoing energy.
+Thiamine also plays an important role in the production of red blood cells, which are used for ongoing energy.

 2. Protect Eye Health and Vision

-Foods with thiamine help prevent cataracts by working together with omega-3 and omega-6 fats to improve eye health.
+Studies reveal that foods with thiamine help prevent cataracts by working together with omega-3 and omega-6 fats to improve eye health.
 Thiamine can also help prevent vision loss due to nerve swelling in the eyes.
 This is also due to its ability to influence nerve and muscle signaling, which is important in relaying information from the eyes to the brain.

 3. Promote Neurological Health

 Eating foods high in thiamine is a natural way to promote healthy cognitive health.
 Lack of thiamine can contribute to confusion, dementia and even Alzheimer’s disease.
-(6) This is especially common in alcoholics who lose a lot of B vitamins due to dehydration and improper diet.
+This is especially common in alcoholics who lose a lot of B vitamins due to dehydration and an improper diet.

 4. Support the Cardiovascular System

 Thiamine works with other B vitamins, such as vitamin B12 and B6, to regulate important functions of the cardiovascular system, endocrine system and digestive system.
-Foods containing thiamine have a positive impact on circulation and functions of the heart, and higher intake has been shown to improve cardiac function, urine output, weight loss, and signs and symptoms of heart failure.
+Studies indicate that foods containing thiamine have a positive impact on circulation and functions of the heart, and higher intake has been shown to improve cardiac function, urine output, weight loss, and signs and symptoms of heart failure.

 5. Prevent Muscle Weakness, Spasms and Soreness

 Thiamine is especially helpful for preventing these symptoms in people with health conditions like diabetes, since it helps with nerve function and protects nerves’ outer coating called the myelin sheath.
-(8) B1 can also help improve recovery time after exercise and helps reduce lactic acid, which causes soreness.
+Vitamin B1 can also help improve recovery time after exercise and helps reduce lactic acid, which causes soreness.